 Innovation in Urban Water Systems

 On May 29-30, 2014, a dedicated group of water agencies, public health departments, and research institutions from across North America met in San Francisco to discuss onsite water treatment systems at the Innovation in Urban Water Systems Meeting.
-Using the experiences shared from those organizations present at the Meeting, the “Blueprint for Innovation in Urban Water Systems: Expanding Onsite Water Treatment Systems” will be developed and serve as a how-to guide for communities interested in implementing onsite treatment programs.
-The Blueprint will be developed in summer 2014 with a planned release date of September 2014.
+Using the experiences shared from those organizations present at the Meeting, the group developed the “Blueprint for Onsite Water Systems” to serve as a how-to guide for communities interested in implementing onsite treatment programs.
 Please visit the Innovation in Urban Water Systems webpage to find out more information about the meeting and participating agencies.

 Do the requirements apply to me?

 Installation of an onsite non-potable water system is voluntary.
 However, if you choose to install a system on your property, then the requirements of the Non-potable Water Program apply to you.